 OJ Simpson could be out on parole this year: Here's what to know about his case

-The notorious football star has a July 20 parole hearing that could result in his release from a Nevada prison as early as Oct.
+The notorious football star -- born Orenthal James Simpson -- has a July 20 parole hearing that could result in his release from a Nevada prison as early as Oct.
 1, according to state parole officials.

 What was he sentenced for?